 (A) For “any person” to “hinder[] or obstruct[] the director or any such person authorized by the director in the exercise of any power conferred by this article[,]” including but not limited to wage investigations, rulemakings, or adjudicative or judicial proceedings (C.R.S. § 8-1-116(2));

-(B) For an employer to discriminate or retaliate against a person for exercising labor rights, including but not limited to acts that “intimidate, threaten, restrain, coerce, blacklist, discharge, or in any manner discriminate or retaliate against any employee who has: (a) filed any complaint or instituted or caused to be instituted any proceeding under this article 4 or any other law or rule related to wages, hours, or employment of minors; or (b) testified or provided other evidence, or may testify or provide other evidence, in any proceeding on behalf of himself, herself, or another regarding afforded protections under this article 4 or under any other law or rule related to wages or hours” (C.R.S. § 8-4-120(1));
+(B) For an employer to [in any manner] discriminate or retaliate against a person for exercising labor rights, including but not limited to acts that “intimidate, threaten, restrain, coerce, blacklist, discharge, or in any manner discriminate or retaliate against any employee who has: (a) filed a[Deleted:] complaint or instituted or caused to be instituted a proceeding under this article 4 or any other law or rule related to wages, hours, or employment of minors;[Deleted:] (b) testified or provided other evidence, or may testify or provide other evidence, in a[Deleted:] proceeding on behalf of himself, herself, or another regarding afforded protections under this article 4 or under any other law or rule related to wages[,][Deleted:] hours[; or the employment of minors; or (c) raised concerns in good faith about compliance with or otherwise provided information as to legal rights and remedies available under this article 4 or any other law or rule related to wages or hours to any person]” (C.R.S. § 8-4-120(1));

 (C) For any person to “threaten[] to report to law enforcement officials the immigration status of the threatened person or another person” to “induce another person” to give up money “or another item of value” (C.R.S. § 18-3-207(1.5)), including inducing the surrender of any “tangible and intangible personal property, contract rights, choses in action, [or] services … , and any rights of use or enjoyment connected therewith” (C.R.S. § 18-1-901); and